-c) Air consists of a mixture of N_2 (78% by volume), O_2 (21% by volume) and argon (1% by volume).
+- c) Air consists of a mixture of N2 (78% by volume), O2 (21% by volume) and argon (1% by volume).
 Determine the average mass of one molecule of air.
-This will be the value of m.

-- d) Determine the air pressure in Grand Junction and on top of the Grand Mesa (about 11000 ft above sea level, assuming that the air pressure at sea level is 1.01×10^5 Pa. - e) Determine the altitude at which the density of the atmosphere would be 0.10 of what it is at sea level.
+This will be the value of m. - d) Determine the air pressure in Grand Junction and on top of the Grand Mesa (about 11000 ft above sea level), assuming that the air pressure at sea level is 1.01×10^5 Pa and that the temperature at both locations is 293 K (this is not exactly true and a more sophisticated model is needed to describe temperature variations). - e) Determine the altitude at which the density of the atmosphere would be 0.10 of what it is at sea level.

-4 van der Waals gas and temperature
+2 van der Waals gas and temperature